danyi1212/django-windowsauth/docs/source/reference/settings_reference.rst

 .. note::
     You can configure this per view with the ``ldap_sync_required`` decorator.
-    See the reference at :docs:`./decorators`
+    See the reference at :doc:`decorators`

 WAUTH_ERROR_RESPONSE
 ~~~~~~~~~~~~~~~~~~~~